gprashant22github/lexical-analyzer/README.md

-# Kanpur Language Lexical Analyzer
+# Kanpur Language Lexical Analyzer(Discrete Mathematics)

 ## Overview
 This project implements a lexical analyzer (scanner) for the Kanpur programming language using Flex.
 The lexical analyzer identifies and classifies lexemes into various token types such as keywords, operators, identifiers, strings, delimiters, integers, floating-point numbers, and hexadecimal literals.